-We manufacture and distribute products derived from human tissue for which FDA has specific regulations governing human cells, tissues and cellular and tissue-based products ("HCT/Ps").
+We manufacture and distribute products derived from human tissue for which FDA has specific regulations governing human cells, tissues and cellular and tissue-based products ("HCT/P").
 An HCT/P is a product containing or consisting of human cells or tissue intended for transplantation into a human patient.
 Refer to Item 1.
 Business and Item 1A.
 Risk Factors for further details around these FDA regulations and their potential effect on the Company's portfolio of morselized amniotic material-based products as well as the impact on consolidated revenues.

-On March 7, 2019, TEI Biosciences, Inc. ("TEI") a wholly-owned subsidiary of the Company received a Warning Letter (the "Warning Letter"), dated March 6, 2019, from the FDA.
+On March 7, 2019, TEI Biosciences, Inc. ("TEI"), a wholly-owned subsidiary of the Company received a Warning Letter (the "Warning Letter"), dated March 6, 2019, from the FDA.
 The warning letter related to quality systems issues at TEI's manufacturing facility located in Boston, Massachusetts.
 The letter resulted from an inspection held at that facility in October and November 2018 and did not identify any new observations that were not already provided in the Form 483 that followed the inspection.
 The Company submitted its initial response to the FDA Warning Letter on March 28, 2019 and provides regular progress reports to the FDA as to its corrective actions and, since the conclusion of the inspection, has undertaken significant efforts to remediate the observations and continues to do so.
-On October 28, 2021 FDA initiated an inspection of the facility and at the conclusion of the inspection issued a Form 483 on November 12, 2021 (the "2021 Form 483").
-The Company provided an initial response to the inspectional observations and will continue to provide responses to FDA.
-The Warning Letter and the 2021 Form 483 do not restrict the Company's ability to manufacture or ship products or require the recall of any products, nor do they restrict our ability to seek FDA 510(k) clearance of products.
-The Warning Letter states that requests for Certificates to Foreign Governments would not be granted.
-However, due to our monthly progress reports, the FDA agreed to issue Certificates to Foreign Governments for the products manufactured at TEI due to substantial progress and the length of time it takes to resolve the Warning Letter.
+On October 28, 2021 the FDA initiated an inspection of the facility and at the conclusion of the inspection issued a FDA Form 483 on November 12, 2021 (the "2021 Form 483").
+The Company provided an initial response to the inspection observations and will continue to provide responses to FDA.
+The Warning Letter and the 2021 FDA Form 483 do not restrict the Company's ability to manufacture or ship products or require the recall of any products, nor do they restrict our ability to seek FDA 510(k) clearance of products.
 Additionally, premarket approval applications for Class III devices to which the Quality System regulation violations are reasonably related will not be approved until the violations have been corrected.
 The TEI Boston facility manufactures extracellular bovine matrix products.
 We cannot give any assurances that the FDA will be satisfied with our response to the Warning Letter or as to the expected date of the resolution of the matters included in the letter.
 Until the issues cited in the letter are resolved to the FDA's satisfaction, the FDA may initiate additional regulatory action without further notice.
 Any adverse regulatory action, depending on its magnitude, may restrict us from effectively manufacturing, marketing and selling our products and could have a material adverse effect on our business, financial condition and results of operations.

-Revenues of products manufactured in the TEI Boston facility for the year ended December 31, 2021 were approximately 4.7% of consolidated revenues.
+Revenues of products manufactured in the TEI Boston facility for the year ended December 31, 2022 were approximately 5.3% of consolidated revenues.